1960 – Discovery

 Heat exchangers and energy exchangers were a source of fascination to me.
 So many things related to exchanging one thing or another.
 Not just the exchange of practical, physical, things was a fascination but, applying the same principle, it also became obvious that if you looked at other aspects of life, it suggested other things

-Societies, for instance, shape laws just as, putting it in reverse, laws shape societies.
+Societies, for instance, shape laws just as - putting it in reverse - laws shape societies.

 The work then becomes a depository waiting until the observer views it and re-forms those feelings which then find their way into a different brain.
 A thought exchanger!

-My early teens had shown a distinct interest in making things, predominantly, from scrap.
-Things that my dad would take into work to impress his workmates.
-When the transistor was invented in the late fifties, it enabled the manufacture of a miniature radio (about the size of a thick book) called a transistor radio and everybody wanted one.
-I wanted one, so set about looking into it.
 At that time, we used to swap things, toys and such, with our friends.
 And when I discovered that Walter Harrison from along the street had a crystal set, I made him an offer he couldn't refuse!
 I swapped all my marbles plus my bow and arrows for this wooden box about the size of a small suitcase that came complete with a pair of headphones (then called earphones).
-And on the side it had a brass label engraved with "Radios for the Blind", and a serial number.
+On the side it had a brass plate engraved with "Radios for the Blind", and a serial number.

 The following day I completed my own version of the transistor radio.
 It had no loudspeaker or amplifier but produced a great sound through the earphone.
 And, being based on a crystal set, it worked completely without batteries.